mjweingart/phylo-tree-generator/README.md

 # Phylogenetic Tree Generator
 This is a simple GUI application that generates a phylogenetic tree from protein sequence FASTA files using Clustal Omega for alignment and FastTree for tree construction, with midpoint rooting implemented using the `ete3` library.
-I'm a mostly self-taught programmer, and this represents my first attempt at building something bioinformatics related.

 ## Prerequisites
 - Python 3.x